 Activities: 3 hours hiking, 8km

-Activities: 2 hour cruise, 3 hours hiking, 5km
+Activities: 2 hour cruise (or Milford kayaking option), 3 hours hiking, 5km

 This is a free day to get your adrenalin pumping on one of the many activities offered around town.
 Or you can sit back with a really good coffee and relish the dining choices on offer.
 This is your day to spend as you would like.
 Your guide will happily offer advice on the many options available to you.
 Queenstown is a stunning spot and a playground for outdoor activity; you'll be spoilt for choice in how to occupy your day here.